ibexa/documentation-developer/docs/content_management/content_model.md

 **`status`** - status of the content item.
 It can have three statuses: 0 – *draft*, 1 – *published* and 2 – *archived*.
 When an item is created, its status is set to *draft*.
 After publishing the status changes to *published*.
 When a published content item is moved to Trash, the item becomes *archived*.
-If a published item is removed from the Trash (or removed without being put in the Trash first), it is permanently deleted.
+If a published item is removed from the Trash (or removed without being put in the Trash first), it's permanently deleted.

 ![Diagram of an example content item](content_model_item_diagram.png)